How it Works (Propagation)

 - If the window length is too small, then you may be trying to match a tiny piece of a waveform which may appear everywhere.

-Is the Allowable Shift too big?
+Is the allowable shift (Search) too big?

 - If this value is large, then you are giving the propagator a lot of freedom to make big jumps between traces.
 If it is "cycle-skipping", then you may be allowing it so much freedom that it is jumping to another event with a better mathematical match.
 Generally use the smallest shift that you can get away with (the default is 5 ms).